Opposite of INVITE – 35 Antonyms With Sentence Examples

 Blacklist She invited several guests to her party.
 She blacklisted troublemakers from attending.

-READ: Opposite of HASTY - 35 Antonyms With Sentence Examples
+READ: Opposite of NOT GUILTY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of INVITE